Pegah-Eizad/Binary-Maze-Solving-Algorithm/README.md

 How to use:

 Run the driver program named Main.java. </br>
-The program will ask you for the name of your input file: </br>
+The program will ask for the name of your input file: </br>
 ![alt text](https://github.com/Pegah-Eizad/Binary-Maze-Solving-Algorithm/blob/master/user_input.png "input file")
 <br></br>
 Type name then press enter.</br>